-8.6.
-Station Perimeters
+8.6 Station Perimeters

 Competitors may only utilize the work area provided by the WBC: the machine table and presentation tables.
 The introduction of any other furniture and/or equipment that is placed directly on or over the competition area floor (e.g., a stand, table, dumbwaiter, bench, etc.) will result in automatic disqualification.
 Competitors may not utilize any space under any competition tables for storage, otherwise the competitor will receive 0 points in the "Station management/Clean working area at end" section.
 The only allowed exceptions to the rule are a free-standing knockbox; and steps or platforms as necessary for baristas to fully access the espresso machine & presentation tables.
+These allowed additions must be provided by the competitor and are the sole responsibility of the competitor.

-8.7.
-End Competition Time
+8.7 End Competition Time

-A. Competition time will be stopped when a competitor raises their hand and says "time".
+- A. Competition time will be stopped when a competitor raises their hand and says "time".
 It is the competitor's responsibility to call "time" clearly to allow the time to be recorded accurately.

-Only the time recorded by the head judge or official timekeeper will be used for scoring purposes.

-- B. The competitor may choose to end their performance at any time.
+Only the time recorded by the head judge or official timekeeper will be used for scoring purposes. - B. The competitor may choose to end their performance at any time.
 For example, competitors can stop the clock once their final drink is placed on the presentation table to be served to the judges or may choose to go back to their station to clean before stopping the clock. - C. Competitors are allowed up to 15 minutes for completion of their performance without penalty.

 There is no penalty or additional incentive to complete a performance in less than 15 minutes.

-8.8.
-Communication After the Competition Time
+8.8 Communication After the Competition Time